afeld/rails_interview_questions/README.md

 ### Interviewees

 * Don't study to the test.
 Not all of these questions will be used, and others will be asked that aren't covered here.
 Know your stuff.
+* Rails skills != CS skills
+* Know whether you are interviewing for a full-stack vs. backend-focused position.

 ## The Questions